 - 2.2 million patients seen in the emergency room were transferred to the critical care unit

 From the numbers, you can see that less than one-third of all visits were related to some type of injury.
-This means that the majority of patients present to the hospital due to illness, serious physical symptoms, or for psychiatric purposes.
-Common conditions include chest pain, stroke like symptoms, fevers, diabetes, and other health complications.
+This means that the majority of patients present to the hospital due to illness, serious physical symptoms, or psychiatric purposes.
+Common conditions include chest pain, stroke-like symptoms, fevers, diabetes, and other health complications.

 Common Causes of Emergency Room Mistakes